PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 covers the mechanical four-call extraction.
 Commit and push this unit.
 Resume with another non-store orchestration audit, keep the 128-phase bound fixed, and never create, update, or reopen a pull request.

+## Late reshape-layout composite characterization

+The next selected unit is another non-store extraction.
+It owns the adjacent late ExpandDims-compatible, Flatten-HW-compatible, and NHWC-collapse reshape passes while preserving their current order and arguments.
+Their three result locals have no consumers.

+`tests/test_flatbuffer_direct_late_reshape_layout_orchestration.py` fixes the
+current calls and outer boundaries.
+Its strict expected failure requires a new `run_late_reshape_layout_cleanup(shared_model_ir_pass_context)` composite and removal of the three old locals.
+The ordered tuple must remain outside `ConversionSession.phase_results`, which stays fixed at 128/128.

+The audit baseline also found a stale channel-shuffle structure assertion, not a production regression.
+Commit `2107f972` updated it to inspect the existing phase ID and nested pass owner, with `24 passed` plus Ruff, compile, and whitespace checks.

+The characterization gate completed with `93 passed, 1 xfailed in 1.09s`;
+the sole xfail is the intentionally absent composite.
+Targeted Ruff, bytecode compilation, and whitespace validation passed.
+Commit and push this checkpoint first.
+Implementation must add a focused runtime test for call order, context identity, layout arguments, and tuple order; then update only structural boundary contracts, run sequential focused/core/result/architecture gates, document, commit, and push.
+Never create, update, or reopen a pull request.